 - Submitting Jobs to Workflows

 - Monitoring Workflow Status & History

+- Overview

 - Monitoring and Managing Jobs

 - Generating Job Reports Manually

 - Managing Job Report Configurations

+- Viewing the Domain Summary

 - Viewing Binders and their Assets

 - Controlling Action Execution in Jobs

-- Viewing Action Status
+- Viewing Action Status and History

-Note: In addition to submitting jobs in Workflow Designer, you can also submit jobs by dropping media files into target directories, or by using the Dublist Portal and the Workflow Portal clients.
+Note: In addition to manually starting jobs directly in Workflow Designer, you can also submit jobs by dropping media files into target directories or by using Dublist Portal and Workflow Portal clients.
 You can also submit jobs from other programs using the Vantage SDK.